 Fuel economy isn't likely to be of prime importance for most buyers, but, for the record, the V8 Vantage returns 14/21 mpg and 13/19 mpg with the automatic and manual transmissions, respectively.

 Stopping power is increased thanks to new 380mm two-piece ventilated cast-iron front discs and six piston calipers along with 10mm wider tires.
 A re-valved power-steering pump and a quicker ratio of 15:1 (compared to 17:1) give the V8 Vantage a more responsive helm, while a new Hill Start Assist system works to prevent rollback on steep hills.

 A Sport Package is available for those who demand only the best performance from their Aston Martin.
 The Sports Pack features forged lightweight alloy wheels, re-tuned Bilstein dampers, up-rated springs, and an anti-roll bar for the rear. the combined effects of the Sport Pack result in a vehicle that is better behaved at higher speeds.

-Other major options include 19-inch wheels, a Hard-Dick Drive navigation system, satellite radio, Bluetooth communication interface, and Xenon HID headlights.
+Other major options comprise 19-inch wheels, an improved Hard Disk Drive navigation system, satellite radio, Bluetooth communication interface, and Xenon HID headlights.

 Drop-top rivals to the V8 Vantage Roadster include the high-performance Porsche 911 Carrera S Cabriolet, the charismatic Maserati GranTurismo Convertible and the Mercedes-Benz SL550, which offers the versatility of a hard-top convertible configuration.